enthought/traits/docs/source/traits_user_manual/defining.rst

-This example defines an Employee class, which has a **manager_name** trait attribute, which accepts either an Str instance or None as its value, a **salary** trait that accepts an instance of Int or Float and will raise a TraitError if a value of any other type is assigned.
+This example defines an Employee class, which has a **manager_name** trait attribute, which accepts either an Str instance or None as its value, a **salary** trait that accepts an instance of Salary or Float and will raise a TraitError if a value of any other type is assigned.
 For example::

     >>> from traits.api import HasTraits, Either, Str